 phases, as well as short quizzes on assigned readings (announced in advance).

 Usually you'll be asked how much time you've spent in preparing for them.

-Now, regarding the timing of assignments: At time it may seem that a quiz,
+Now, regarding the timing of assignments: At times it may seem that a quiz,

 some homework, and a project phase all come due at once.
 I'll do my best to

-avoid such a situation, but at times it's not possible to do so.
+avoid such a situation, but it's not always possible to do so.
 You'll

 have plenty of advance warning, though.